ifolor/ml-demo-app/README.md

 The codebase is hosted in the following branch:

-- `dev/main/local` — this branch contains the code to host the app on the local machine
+- `dev/main` — this branch contains the code to host the demo app on the local Streamlit server
-- `dev/main/cloud` — this branch contains the code to host the app on the cloud server
+- `dev/gcp_crop_hints` — this branch contains the code to use the GCP crop hints service